PagerDuty/developer-docs/docs/app-integration-development/08-OAuth-2-Functionality.md

       "x5t": "MR-pGTa866RdZLjN6Vwrfay907g"
     }

-Once ecrypted, the header would form the first part of the token and would be the following;
+Once ecrypted, the header would form the first part of the token and would be the following:

 `eyJhbGciOiJIUzI1NiIsImtpZCI6Ii0zODA3NDgxMiIsIng1dCI6Ik1SLXBHVGE4NjZSZFpMak42VndyZmF5OTA3ZyJ9`